tytydraco/yessleep/out/Ive_been_talking_to_the_boy_next_door_for_a_while_Update_There_is_a_fifth_Wilder_child_but_I_havent_found_him_yet.md

 Something cold crept down my spine.
 “You know them?”

 Harvey shrugged.
 “I know of them.”
 He said.
 “They never come to school and have a crazy over- protective mother.
 My mom told me to stay away from them.
-It’s pretty much a universal rule in town not to talk to Wilder kids.
-I never see them anyway, so it’s not like it’s hard.”
+It’s pretty much a universal rule in town not to talk to Wilder kids."

 “That makes sense,” I said.
 “The police are in on it.”